jtulach/codesnippet4javadoc/README.md

 $ javadoc \
   -doclet org.apidesign.javadoc.codesnippet.Doclet \
   -docletpath path/to/downloaded/codesnippet-doclet.jar \
-  -snippetpath src/test:src/sample # in case you want to pick the samples from other locations as well
+  --snippet-path src/test:src/sample # in case you want to pick the samples from other locations as well
 ```

 ## Embed Snippets in API files